Skip to content

 If you are a director of a limited company, the type of budget you need to fill in will depend upon whether you are taking out credit personally or for the company.

-If you are taking out credit personally, complete a personal Household budget.
+If you are taking out credit personally, complete a household budget.
 This will help you to work out how much money you have left after paying your day-to-day living costs.
 If you are taking an income from the limited company also speak to your accountant or bookkeeper to check:

 • that the limited company is viable; and